myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

-.. _Understanding Units:
+.. _Course Units:

 ###################################
-Understanding Units
+Course Units
 ###################################

-This chapter explains units from the perspective of both course authors and students.
+When working with units in the course outline, ensure you understand the
+following:

 * `What is a Unit?`_
 * `Viewing Units in the Outline`_